- Better communication increases understanding, fosters trust, and stands out as the essential ingredient for getting things done.

 This is a particular favorite of ours, and it comes highly recommended to you.
 It’s a play from the Atlassian Playbook called My User Manual.
 Essentially, it’s an operating manual for… YOU.
 It’s a fun and informative exercise to do, especially as a group, and can serve as an ice-breaking and bonding team experience to boot.

-The My User Manual play helps you connect better with teammates by letting them know how to work best with you.
+The My User Manual play helps you connect better with other team members by letting them know how to work best with you.
 It’s quite eye-opening and informative.
-Didn’t realize that when your coworker puts her headphones on she’s not grumpy, she’s settling in for deep work?
-Maybe one of your teammates is an extreme night owl or early bird?
-Maybe someone kinda loves a good rambling chat thread, and someone else gets driven up the wall by it?
+Maybe your body language and non-verbal cues mean something different among your co-workers – let them know in your user manual.
+Maybe eye contact makes someone feel uncomfortable.
+Maybe someone loves a good rambling chat thread, but someone else gets driven up the wall by it.

 3. Keep communication Open